gnh1201/asmnext.com/index.md

 ## We're AsmNext

-AsmNext is a startup that uses WASM to solve problems in the programming industry that have not been solved before.
+AsmNext is a startup that uses WASM (WebAssembly) to solve problems in the programming industry that have not been solved before.

 ### Members
   * @gnh1201
   * @ssainball